eclipse-vertx/vert.x/core_manual_ruby.md

 ### Types of messages

 Messages that you send on the event bus can be as simple as a string, a number or a boolean.
-You can also send vert.x buffers or JSON messages.
+You can also send vert.x buffers or JSON.

 It's highly recommended you use JSON messages to communicate between verticles.
 JSON is easy to create and parse in all the languages that vert.x supports.